-After a long awaited three years, Funan mall has finally reopened!
-The mall boasts an extensive range of brands and products and also features spaces that invites shoppers to engage in a wide variety of experiences including sporting activities, performance viewing, green spaces and, of course, retail therapy.
+After a long-awaited three years, Funan mall has finally reopened!
+The mall boasts an extensive range of brands and products and also features spaces that invite shoppers to engage in a wide variety of experiences including sporting activities, performance viewing, green spaces and, of course, retail therapy.

 Here are some useful things about the newly revamped Funan mall.

 With more than 180 brands around six passion themes of tech, craft, play, fit, chic and taste, there is something for everyone at Funan.
 Brands with the likes of Dyson and Brompton Junction will also be unveiling their new flagship stores at Funan Mall so beauty gurus and cyclists can rejoice.
 Local online brands ALL WOULD ENVY and Nasty Cookie also have their first physical stores in Funan Mall, so you can finally get your hands on those addictively delicious and Instagram-worthy sweet treats.

 A key highlight of the revamped Funan mall is the 25-metre tall Tree of Life that greets shoppers when they enter the mall.
 This space is dedicated to retail pods for merchants to hold pop-up stalls and for entrepreneurs to conduct workshops.
 Be sure to look out for fresh and new retail pop-ups regularly in this space!